Main Content Region

 We want to make sure students understand their options and responsibilities in order to proceed promptly through the program.

-Please read your MPA Handbook (button above).
+Please read your MPA Student Handbook (button above).
 We review this in the required MPA New Student Orientation.
-Holds are placed on accounts of those who have not attended one of the orientation sessions.
-Please also read and bookmark the Graduate Studies page on Policies and Procedures.
+Please be sure to attend the new student orientation, zoom link and date is listed above.
+Also read and bookmark the Graduate Studies page on Policies and Procedures.

-Create a course plan for yourself following the guidance in the MPA Handbook.
-Each student's plan will be different depending on how many classes they are able to take at a time and whether they take online or traditional classes.
+Create a course plan for yourself following the guidance in the MPA Handbook and your PAWS.
+Each student's plan will be different depending on how many classes they are able to take at a time.
 Plan carefully to assure the classes you want are offered the semester you want them.
 See also our Online Courses page.

 Key Notes